 The B.O.L.D. program’s members are guided and encouraged to achieve their educational and career goals.

-The B.O.L.D. program places a tremendous focus on renewing the whole person by requiring mandatory participation in activities centered on educational fulfillment, employability skills, career exploration, community resource assistance and development, life skills, financial literacy, healthcare management and character enhancement.
+The B.O.L.D. program places a tremendous focus on renewing the whole person by requiring mandatory participation in activities centered on educational fulfillment, employability skills, career exploration, community resource assistance and development, life skills, financial literacy, mental healthcare management and character enhancement.

 Program Goals and Objectives